samiul-hoque/samiul-hoque.github.io/_posts/2019-1-21-Accessing-your-GitLab-repo.md

 ## Step 3
 Now, I am not sure about this step.... kinda..
-But I managed a work around :| (sorry, it wasn't intended) I guess a password was to be sent to you or something for accessing your GitLab Accound..
+But I managed a work around :|
+I guess a password was to be sent to you or something for accessing your GitLab Accound..
 BUT! if you send a password reset request through git pages, you should be able to rest your password and get in.
 So that's what I did.

 <br>